Pursuit of Nazi collaborators: Israel

 Israel enacted the Nazis and Nazi Collaborators (Punishment) Law on 1 August 1950.
-Between 1950 and 1961, this law was used to prosecute around 40 Jewish Holocaust kapo murderers proven to have been Nazi collaborators.
-In 1960 Adolf Eichmann was captured by Mossad agents in Argentina and smuggled into Israel.
-On 15 December 1961, Eichmann was sentenced to death and then executed on 1 June 1962.
-In 1988 John Demjanjuk was sentenced to death too, but the guilty verdict was later overturned by the Supreme Court on 29 July 1993.
+Between 1950 and 1961, this law was used to prosecute around 40 Jewish Kapos proven to have been Nazi collaborators.
+In 1988, John Demjanjuk was sentenced to death as well, but the guilty verdict was later overturned by the Supreme Court on 29 July 1993.

 On 23 February 1965, Latvian aviator and Nazi collaborator Herberts Cukurs was assassinated by the Mossad, the Israeli foreign intelligence service, after being lured to Uruguay under the pretense of starting an aviation business.

 Norway

 Vidkun Quisling, the war time Norwegian "Minister President", and, among others, Nasjonal Samling leaders Albert Viljam Hagelin and Ragnar Skancke, were convicted and executed by firing squad.
 A total of 45 people were sentenced to death and 37 were executed (25 Norwegians and 12 Germans).
 Both at the time and later these sentences were the subject of some debate, since the decision to reintroduce capital punishment to the Norwegian legal system for the post war trials was based on clauses in military law.
 Capital punishment in the Criminal Code had been abolished in 1904.
 The decision was made by the exiled Norwegian government in London in 1944, later to be debated three times in the Parliament during the trials, and to be confirmed by the Supreme Court.
-Another five Norwegian-Nazi collaborators were executed in Poland for crimes committed against Poles in Norway.